Ivan-Ayub97/SimpleWImage/README.md

 - **Dark Mode Support:** Enhances user experience with a visually appealing interface suitable for extended use.
 - **Localization Options:** Available in multiple languages to cater to a global audience.
 - **Performance Optimization:** Efficient handling of large batches of images to save time.
+- **Integration with Cloud Storage:** Directly upload renamed files to platforms like Google Drive and Dropbox.

 ---